jumboduck/beer-warehaus/README.md

 #### Producers Page

 -   The producers page allows the import company to highlight reputable producers that it partners with
--   Each producer links to a listing of their products offered in the shop
+-   Each producer links to a description and a listing of their products offered in the shop

 #### User Account

-New users must create an account to purchase products.
 The creation of the account requires a valid email, a company name, a company number, and a password.
 The creation of an account gives access to the following features:

 -   Update of profile information
--   Purchase products by card or with invoice
 -   View the account's order history
--   Repeat an order from the order history

 #### Shopping Cart